ChileBob/Zatsuma/INSTALL.md

 	Congratulations!
 You have now installed shopd :-)

-## Now install shopd-zec, to do that open a terminal as your regular username :-

-	mkdir zatsuma
-	cd zatsuma

-## Now copy the zatsuma node daemon for zcash and its configuration file :-
+## Now configure shopd-zec :-

-	sudo cp /home/zatsuma/zatsuma/shopd-zec/* .
-	sudo chown yourusername.yourusername shopd-zec*

-	There is very little to configure here, but its worth checking the config anyway :-
+	There is very little to configure here, but lets check it anyway so you can see whats going on :-

 	vi shopd-zec.conf

 	If you want zatsuma to use an existing 'transparent' or 'shielded' address for its general purpose wallet, enter them as shown.
 You can just ignore this, shopd-zec will create new addresses from your node if required.

-## Now run shopd-zec to make sure its working :-
+## Now run shopd-zec to make sure it can talk to your zacshd node :-

 	./shopd-zec

+	When you run this for the first time it will automatically generate default 'taddr' and 'zaddr' addresses for your shop.

-## If your zcashd node is not running or has not yet syncronised you will see the following message :-
+	Your zcashd node is probably not yet syncronised so you'll also see the following message :-

 	DEBUG: WARNING! zcashd IS NOT RUNNING!
 Retrying in 60 seconds...

+TODO: Turn off debugging in shopd-zec

 ## To make the zatsuma daemon for zcash run automatically when your computer starts :-